mco-gh/quizaic/README.md

 }
 ```

-1. Configure authentication by selecting the "Authentication" tab.
+1. Configure authentication by clicking the "Authentication" card.

     a.
 Click the "Get started" button.
     b.
-Click the "Set signin method" button.
+Select the "Sign-in method" tab.
     c.
 Click the "Google" button under "Additional Providers".
     d.
 Click the "Enable" slider and the "Save" button.
     e.
 Select the "Settings" tab.
     f.
 Select the "Authorized Domains" tab.
     g.
 Add the domain name corresponding to your deployed ui service on Cloud Run.

 ## Verify Setup